apurvasmasne/fresh-gardening-tools-website/README.md

-This website provides plants, tools, seed and decorations for gardens and fields.
+This website provides plants, tools, seeds and decorations for gardens and fields.